thedarkwriter/courseware-lms-content/courses/puppet/smoke_test.md

 ### slide 12 - Summary

 Although smoke testing is only the most basic level of testing, it allows you to verify that your code compiles and cleanly applies to a node.
 If nothing blows up, then you are ready to proceed to more rigorous testing of your modules before placing them into production.
-The next course in this testing bundle introduces unit testing Puppet modules.
+The next course in this testing bundle introduces unit testing for your Puppet modules.

 ### slide 13 - Next steps